KxSystems/docs/docs/license/aws.md

     and/or defend any such claim, suit or proceeding.
-You shall not be liable for any costs or expenses or other obligations incurred as the result of a settlement (other than return of the Kdb+ Software) without your prior written authorization.
+You shall not be liable for any costs or expenses or other obligations incurred as the result of a settlement (other than return of the kdb+ Software) without your prior written authorization.
 KX shall not have any liability for any settlement entered into by you unless KX has consented to such settlement in writing.

 17. _Kx Options_.
 In the event that

-    1.  the Kdb+ Software is held to infringe the trademark, copyright, patent or trade secrets of a third party and the use of the Kdb+ Software is enjoined,
+    1.  the kdb+ Software is held to infringe the trademark, copyright, patent or trade secrets of a third party and the use of the kdb+ Software is enjoined,
-    2. KX concludes that the Kdb+ Software infringes the trademark, copyright, patent or trade secrets of a third party, or
+    2. KX concludes that the kdb+ Software infringes the trademark, copyright, patent or trade secrets of a third party, or
     3.  in the case of settlement as referred to in section 7.1 above, KX may, if possible on commercially reasonable terms, at its own expense and option:

-        1.  procure for the User the right to continue to use the Kdb+ Software,
+        1.  procure for the User the right to continue to use the kdb+ Software,
-        2.  replace the infringing components of the Kdb+ Software with other components with the same or similar functionality that are reasonably acceptable to the User, or
+        2.  replace the infringing components of the kdb+ Software with other components with the same or similar functionality that are reasonably acceptable to the User, or
-        3.  suitably modify the Kdb+ Software so that it is non-infringing and reasonably acceptable to the User.
+        3.  suitably modify the kdb+ Software so that it is non-infringing and reasonably acceptable to the User.

     If none of the foregoing options is available to KX on commercially reasonable terms, KX may terminate this Agreement without